Skip to main content

 The lightship was decommissioned in 1972 and was later sold to the A.P.
 Moller and Wife Chastine Mc-Kinney Møller Foundation, which donated it to the National Museum of Denmark.
 After extensive restoration completed in 2003 at Hvide Sande Shipyard, the ship was transformed into a museum vessel.
 It has since been open to the public and has functioned as a living museum, telling the story of Denmark’s maritime past.

-In recent times, the ship was moved to Helsingør Harbor, where it is now part of the M/S Maritime Museum.
+In recent times, the ship was moved to Helsingør Harbor, where it is now part of the M/S Maritime Museum of Denmark.
 In 2021, the ship received a grant that enabled further restoration, and in the beginning of 2024 it was towed to Hvide Sande Shipyard for this purpose.
 This ensures that Lightship XVII Gedser Rev will continue to preserve its historical significance and continue to inspire future generations.

 Fionia